2018 Jeep Cherokee Trim Levels with Comparisons & Configurations.

 With the right optional equipment, the Jeep Cherokee Latitude can be a good budget option when it comes to the Cherokee, but when it comes to value, the Latitude Plus wins out.
 It is not much more expensive than the Latitude, especially when you account for must-have options like air conditioning that are not standard on the Latitude.
 In exchange, the Latitude Plus offers a much better and more powerful infotainment system and a more stylish and comfortable interior.
 It is no surprise that this is the most common Cherokee model available.

-Compare the 2018 Jeep Cherokee Latitude Plus vs Limited Trim Levels.
+Compare the 2018 Jeep Cherokee Latitude Plus vs Limited Trims.
 What is the difference?

 The Limited is the upscale version of the Cherokee.
 It trades the mixed material upholstery of the Latitude Plus for full leather and includes standard heating for the steering wheel and the front seats.
 Both front seats are also power adjustable on the Limited, and the liftgate also gets a motor.
 Automatic dual zone climate control is also standard, as are a set of blind spot monitors with rear cross traffic alert.